choishingwan/PRS-Tutorial/docs/lassosum.md

 fam <- fread(paste0(bfile, ".fam"))
 fam[,ID:=do.call(paste, c(.SD, sep=":")),.SDcols=c(1:2)]

 # Run the lassosum pipeline
+# The cluster parameter is used for multi-threading
+# You can ignore that if you do not wish to perform multi-threaded processing
 out <- lassosum.pipeline(
     cor = cor,
     chr = ss$CHR,